canessae/GenomeBits/README.md

 # GenomeBits
-We are here developing and documenting the open version of the source code (scripts) used for generating
+We are here developing and documenting the open version of the source code (scripts) used for a signal analysis of the sequenced genome.
+In this study we deal with a new type of finite alternating sum series having independently distributed terms associated with binary (0,1) indicators for the nucleotide bases to characterise isolates.
+Our original method provides additional information to alternative conventional Similarity comparisons and Discrete Fourier transformation approaches.
+This new method could help in genome variants surveillance -work is in progress.